rotationalio/ensign/docs/content/examples/data_engineers.md

 		logger,
 	)
 ```
-### Create a connection to a PostgreSQL database and the `weather_info` table.
-In a production application, the table would already have been created but for the purposes of this tutorial, we will create the table.
+### Create a connection to a PostgreSQL database and the weather_info table.

 You will need to create the following environment variables to connect to the database: `POSTGRES_USER`, `POSTGRES_PASSWORD`, and `POSTGRES_DB`.
 You can use any values of your choosing for these variables.
 We are going to use a docker PostgreSQL container.
 The function is below.
-The host: `weather_db` matches the name of the container.
+Note that host is defined as `weather_db` and will match the name of the container.
 More on that later in the tutorial.

 ```golang
 func createPostgresConnection() *stdSQL.DB {